Mindfulness Meditation

 Thoughts influence our moods and emotions

-Whether Mindfulness Meditation is practiced primarily to improve one’s health, to cope more effectively with daily stress, or as a deep spiritual rocks and waves 333practice (regardless of religion or lack thereof) – it can also provide immense benefits to people who feel overwhelmed, afraid, hopeless, unmotivated, angry, or agitated.
+Whether Mindfulness Meditation is practiced primarily to improve one’s health, to cope more effectively with daily stress, or as a deep spiritual practice (regardless of religion or lack thereof) – it can also provide immense benefits to people who feel overwhelmed, afraid, hopeless, unmotivated, angry, or agitated.
 These painful psychological experiences, and the physical symptoms that accompany them, are generally entwined with thought processes.
 Regardless of our genetic predispositions, our thoughts and beliefs (sometimes so deep we are unaware of them) are major determinants of how we feel and act.
 Our beliefs about the circumstances of our life trigger biochemical changes in our body that strongly impact our moods and emotions.

 Meditation can be a transforming experience